arrow-left

 INTEGER

-A whole number (like 20
+A whole number (like 20).
+No fractions allowed.

 A way to provide additional fine-tuning of a data type.
 Think of it like input validation.
 Here are a few useful constraints: